Stability conditions on free abelian quotients: Introduction

 Let $S$ be a Beauville-type or bielliptic surface.
 As discussed above, $S$ has non-finite Albanese morphism.
 By \cref{finite albanese surface quotient has connected component of geos}, $\Gstab{}(S)\subset\Stab(S)$ is a connected component.
-In particular, if $\Stab(S)$ is connected, then the following question would have a negative answer.
+In particular, if $\Stab(S)$ were connected, then the following question would have a negative answer.